Translational Research Grants Scheme

 The critical issue is identifying the right partners, not how many.

-What is the difference between a ‘Partner’ and an ‘Associate Investigator’ in the Expression of Interest form?
+What is the difference between a ‘Partner’ and an ‘Associate Investigator’ in the application form?

 Partners usually represent different organisations coming together.
 Associate Investigators might be a number of people from the same organisation.
 However, the proposal is not judged on how partners and Associate Investigators are defined within your proposal.
 The important thing is to ensure that the entire team has the right skills and expertise.